mayakoneval/NodeWebAPi/README.md

 To successfully test this Node.js HTTP API you should run the Dockerfile with docker and set up a node-red dashboard by importing the json file 'nodeRedFlow.json' into your dashboard

+I don't have complete confidence that this dockerfile is always successful.
+This is a problem I have tried to fix.
+Please ask me questions if you are unable to at least get a running app working!

 worst case, npm start after cloning this repo

 to use the Node API: